adamleithp/dads/README.md

 #### Seeds

-It's useful in development to teardown the database and seed it with data so i can test a particular feature quickly.
+It's useful in development to teardown the database and seed it with data to test a particular feature quickly.

 You will find `seed.ts` files in `/prisma/` folder.